Fkitchell/MousePark/README.md

 - Run debugger.
 The API hyperlink at the top of the page will show you all available actions and test requirements.
 - Open Postman to run tests.
 You'll need to Register and get a token to run certain tests.
   -	Admin can Post/Put/Delete objects in database.
-  -	Registered users can view and rate existing objects (Post Rating)
-  -	Guests/unregistered users can Get lists and details of existing objects.
+  -	Guests/unregistered users can Get lists and details of existing objects, as well as create and manage Ratings for each object.
 #### Bug Fix
 If upon running you receive an error “Cannot insert the value NULL into column ‘RatingId’”, you will need to make a small change to the Rating Table:
 - Open the SQL Server Object Explorer